 That's the Earl of Bridgwater in the middle, Who makes no use of his Bladder; Although his Lady lie so near him, And so we go up a Ladder.

-Edward the First, that Gallant Blade, Lies underneath this Stone; And this is the Chair which he did bring, for a Hundred A good while ago from Scone.
+Lies underneath this Stone; And this is the Chair which he did bring, for a Hundrid A good while ago from Scone.

-Kate.
-He took more pains, than I would ha done such.
+[Nate.
+He took more pains, that more pains, that more pains, that I would be done.